 In stunning rebuttal to the supposed finding of the Santa Maria by treasure hunter Barry Clifford, historian Manuel Rosa goes into great detail in his book “Columbus-The Untold Story.”
 In the comprehensive book, Rosa details how Columbus continuously lied to Queen Isabella, including evidence of how the Santa Maria never sank off the coast of Haiti and gives three reasons why Columbus had to maroon the Santa Maria:

-1- So that those left behind could not follow him home.
+1- So that those left behind could not follow him home.2- So that Spain was forced to send a rescue fleet.

 3- Because the Santa Maria would have been highly dangerous to sail back through the winter seas of the Azores.